mrstegeman/recipes/content/recipes/smoky-bacon-chili/index.md

 * chopped green onions

 ## Directions
-* Preheat oven to 400 degrees.
+* Preheat oven to 400°.
 Poke holes in your sweet potatoes with a fork.
 Place on rack in oven and cook for about 30 minutes or until potato is soft and cooked through.
 * Now pull out a large pot, add the cubed bacon and let cook down.
 * While the bacon is cooking, chop all the veggies.
 * When the bacon has browned and is a bit crisp, add garlic clove and veggies.